Total Cost Reporting

 Segregated Funds

-Are ICS accounts in scope for TCR?
+Are Investment Counsellor Services (ICS) accounts in scope for TCR?

 ICS accounts themselves are out of scope.
 However, if accounts hold in-scope investment products (e.g., mutual funds, ETFs, segregated funds), investors will receive the required cost disclosures in their annual statements from their dealers and/or applicable fund manufacturers.